Sammy Solís: San Diego Padres

 On March 11, 2019, Solis signed a minor league deal with the San Diego Padres.
 He was released on May 30, 2019.

 Yokohama DeNA BayStars

 On May 31, 2019, Solis signed with Yokohama DeNA BayStars of the Nippon Professional Baseball (NPB).
-On October 16, 2019, BayStars announced that team will not sign Solís for next season.
-On December 2, 2019, he became a free agent.
+On October 16, the BayStars announced that the team would not sign Solís for the next season.
+On December 2, he became a free agent.

 Acereros de Monclova

 On April 9, 2021, Solís signed with the Acereros de Monclova of the Mexican League.
 He was on the Mexico national baseball team roster for the 2020 Summer Olympics (in July 2021), but a positive COVID-19 result disqualified him.
-He became a free agent following the 2021 season.
+In 25 appearances for Monclova, Solís compiled a 3-0 record and 2.57 ERA with 24 strikeouts over 21 innings of work.
+He became a free agent following the season.

 Personal life

 Solís is of both Irish and Mexican descent.
 He has three sisters and a brother, with two of his siblings having been adopted.
-His family opened an orphanage in South Africa for children who lost their parents to the AIDS epidemic when he was in high school.
+When he was in high school, his family opened an orphanage in South Africa for children who lost their parents to the AIDS epidemic.